-Book: Political Leadership and the European Commission Presidency (Oxford University Press, forthcoming 2019)
+Book: Political Leadership and the European Commission Presidency (Oxford University Press, November 2019)

 When talking about the European Union, political leadership is certainly not at the forefront of people’s minds.
 The EU’s pluralistic, non-hierarchical system of multi-level governance lacks clear structures of both government and opposition.
 Hence, according to the EU treaties the presidency of the European Commission is not explicitly expected to exercise political leadership.
 However, this role cannot effectively be exercised without any demonstration of such leadership due to its plethora of leadership functions.

 Examining this curious peculiarity of strong political demands, weak institutional powers, and need for political leadership, the proposed book systematically analyses the political leadership performance of the presidents of the European Commission throughout the process of European integration.
 The basic argument is that Commission presidents do not only matter in the process of European integration, but that their impact varies according to how the different incumbents deal with the institutional structure and the situational circumstances, and thus their strategic choices at hand.